gunoodaddy/easyoption/README.md

 ## Usage

-just include "easyoption.h" in your source or header files. (and copy `strkeymap.h` to your project directory)
+just include `easyoption.h` in your source or header files. (and copy `strkeymap.h` to your project directory)

 ## Example